Altaflux/agent-mimir/README.md

     const WebBrowserPluginFactory = (await import('@agent-mimir/selenium-browser')).WebBrowserPluginFactory;

     return {
         //If continuousMode is set to true the agent will not ask you before executing a tool.
 Disable at your own risk.
+(Only works on cli mode for now).
         continuousMode: false,
         agents: {
             'Assistant': { //The name of the agent